The pyramid of needs

 Third level: Social needs

-As humans are the principal social animals, their purpose is to find a good place in the society.
-So, they connect with others in relationships of friendship or cooperation, take part in groups, develop an identity and empower all their social skills.
-They also learn to be useful.
-Perhaps, they start a family and create a familiar and pleasant environment around them that provides love, interest and a sense of belonging.
-They seek to participate in something bigger than themselves.
+Humans are the principal social animals.
+Our purpose is to find a good place in the society.
+So, we connect with others in relationships of friendship or cooperation.
+We take part in groups, develop an identity and empower all of our social skills.
+We also learn to be useful.
+Perhaps, we start a family.
+Create a pleasant, familiar environment around us.
+That provides us with love, interest and a sense of belonging.
+We seek to participate in something bigger than ourselves.

 Fourth level: Esteem needs

-Given their social nature, humans wish to have good fame, esteem, respect and recognition by others.
-On top of that, they want to feel confidence, freedom and independence.
+Given our social nature, we all wish to have good fame, esteem, respect and recognition by others.
+On top of that, we want to feel confidence, freedom and independence.
 These needs are also called egoistic needs as they are driven by our ego.

 SELF-FULFILMENT NEEDS (Creative brain)